Awasu Ski Resort in Toyama is the friendliest ski resort in Japan

 As an alpine skier, he was skilled enough to compete in the national junior high school championships.

 A photo from the 2021 season.
-Around the time I decided to put my life on the line.
+Around the time I made the "resolve" to dedicate my life to it.

 Photo: dashimasu